-This profile provides an outline of the skills required for successful completion of this career program.
-Additional information is located on the Great Oaks website at http://hs.greatoaks.com/essential-skills-high-school-programs/ and selecting the corresponding career program.
+This profile provides an outline of the skills required for the successful completion of this career program.
+Additional information is located on the Great Oaks website at https://hs.greatoaks.com/future-students/essential-skills-for-high-school-programs and select the corresponding career program.

-Recommended WorkKeys® Scores for Health Technology
+Recommended WorkKeys ® Scores for Health Technology